sergiocollado/potpourri/Notes_on_Linux/09_Notes_on_device_tree_usage.md

 50: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
 60: -- -- -- -- -- -- -- -- UU -- -- -- -- -- -- --
 70: -- -- -- -- -- -- -- --

 // note that the addes is colum 8, row 60, that is address: 0x68 - that is the address where the sensor is.

+// In the output, UU denotes a device which is used by a kernel driver, and you are not recommended to interfere with it.
 ```